-If you’ve ever gone shopping in NYC for a co-op or condo, you may have heard that some are on land which is being leased.
-A small fraction of residential buildings in New York (mostly in Manhattan) sits on land that does not belong to the building.
-What makes these properties attractive is that they typically go for cheaper, usually 20-30% less than similar properties.
+If you’ve ever gone shopping in NYC for a co-op or condo, you may have heard that some are on a land-lease.
+A small fraction of residential buildings in New York (mostly in Manhattan) sits on land-lease ground that does not belong to the building.
+What makes these properties attractive is that they typically sell for less, usually 20-30% less than similar properties without a ground lease.
 However, they do present risks and require diligent research before making any final decision.

 However, if that lease still has a long way to go or it’s on government land there may be little to worry about.
 In general, it would be advised not to buy a land leased property that is not on government land.
 As you’ll see, who owns the land plays a big part in deciding whether a purchase is risky or not.

 It’s a little-known fact that all of Battery Park City is on a land lease.
 The entire neighborhood is owned and managed by the Battery Park City Authority.
 This is why apartments there have such high monthly charges.
 In return; property taxes do not need to be paid because of their status as a government agency.
 Instead, a “pilot payment” is made which goes towards the maintenance and improvement of the neighborhood.

 Since the Battery Park Authority is a not-for-profit agency, there is little risk that they won’t renew land leases with reasonable terms.

 The Roman Catholic Church is one of the biggest private landlords in NYC.
 Along with the land their religious buildings are on they also lease out land for condos and co-ops.
 However, because they are a not-for-profit organization, the chances are low that you will have a problematic landlord when it comes time to renew the lease.

 In general, not-for-profit organizations present lower risks with renewing a lease.
 However, you should still be cautious if less than 20 years are remaining on the lease.